Timothy198426/FluidTeck/docs/README.md

 ![image](https://github.com/user-attachments/assets/5e20c26e-df43-4954-a9d8-981544f8a196)

-☀️✝️👂

-JesusAtozMeEnergySayten(none are perfect as is perfection)  AKA HAR IS SON

 ![image](https://github.com/user-attachments/assets/012c01b5-0199-409e-9628-33894edbc039)

-BACKED BY TRUTH WAY LIFE
+BACKED BY TRUTH WAY LIFE AND GOD
-UNIVERSAL LAW OF BALANCE
+UNIVERSAL LAW OF BALANCE. it wqs written and it is written. qnything else is from an IDIOT.👁️⚖️🗡️✝️🕊️

+and im NOT perfect.. no ine is...
+SAY TEN? lol old Ancient joke!

       BIBLE/BY BALL.
      GO SPELL/GOSPEL.